 Craggy peaks, big skies and a Bavarian exclave.
-The Tannheimer Tal is a geographical curiosity: though located on German territory, it is officially part of Tirol.
+The small municipality of Jungholz of Tannheimer Tal is a geographical curiosity: though located on German territory, it is officially part of Tirol.

 For some people, the Tannheimer Tal is the most beautiful high valley anywhere in Europe.
 It lies between the craggy peaks of the Allgäu Alps and boasts big blue skies stretching out over lush green meadows, crystal-clear mountain lakes and traditional farmhouses.
 Here, the alpine foothills are more similar to rolling hills than towering mountains.
 This holiday region at around 1,100m comprises the villages of Nesselwängle-Haller, Grän-Haldensee, Tannheim, Zöblen and Schattwald, stretching south-west from the Oberjochpass in Bavaria to the upper section of the Lechtal Valley.
 It also includes the quiet but remarkable village of Jungholz – this municipality measuring just 7 square kilometres lies on German territory but is officially part of Austria.
 It is the only such municipality in the country and offers excellent views of the characteristic flat plains of the Allgäu.